Raymond Reddington: Identity and the Blacklist

-A recurring mystery throughout the series involves Reddington's true identity.
-Initially believed to be the real Raymond Reddington, a former naval officer and Liz's biological father, it is eventually revealed that the man using his name is an impostor.
-Although he was once thought to be Ilya Koslov, a former KGB officer and friend of Katarina Rostova, this was later disproved.
+Reddington’s identity is one of the major secrets of the series.
+The relationship between him and Liz Keen plays a major role in his character.
+Liz thinks that Reddington is her father, though it is never revealed.
+Reddington’s identity remains ambiguous, including a theory of Katarina Rostova, being the mother of Liz.
 According to Reddington, the persona was created by Katarina Rostova and Ilya Koslov to protect Liz.
 It is eventually revealed that the real Raymond Reddington died, likely at the hands of a young Elizabeth during a violent confrontation involving her mother.
-The imposter assumed Reddington's identity thereafter.

-The origin of the Blacklist is linked to the Sikorsky Archive, a blackmail dossier Reddington uses to exert influence over global affairs.
-In later seasons, it is implied that his true identity remains unknown and that revealing it to Liz would have irrevocable consequences for their relationship.

 Final revelations

 In the episode "Nachalo," Reddington brings Elizabeth Keen to a Cold War-era bunker in Latvia, where he discloses critical information regarding the real Raymond Reddington's death and the origins of the imposter.
 It is revealed that the original Reddington discovered Katarina Rostova was working not only for the KGB but also for the Cabal.
 He created the Fulcrum and fled to the United States with Liz.
 During a confrontation involving Katarina and her associates, including Ilya Koslov, a fire broke out.
 Liz shot Reddington to protect her mother, and despite efforts to save him, he died from his injuries.
 The Fulcrum was believed destroyed in the fire.
 Due to evidence planted by Katarina, the public came to view Reddington as a traitor.

 Liz later learns that much of what she believed about Katarina Rostova was inaccurate.
 The woman she knew as her mother was actually Tatiana Petrova, a decoy used to fake Katarina's death.
 Tatiana sought to reclaim her identity, ultimately leading to her death at the hands of Reddington, who aimed to protect Katarina’s secret.
 It is revealed that Katarina and Ilya constructed the imposter Reddington to protect Liz in Katarina's absence.
-With assistance from KGB operative Ivan Stepanov, the imposter acquired the Sikorsky Archive, which became the basis of his criminal network.
+With assistance from KGB operative Ivan Stepanov, the imposter, who within the episode's narrative is strongly implied to be Rostova herself, acquired the Sikorsky Archive, which became the basis of his criminal network.

 While Liz attempts to uncover Reddington’s true identity and Katarina’s whereabouts, their location is attacked by Neville Townsend, resulting in Liz being severely injured and the deaths of Reddington’s men, save for Dembe.
 Reddington detonates the bunker, killing Townsend, and affirms that Liz, not the Archive, is the foundation of his influence.
 In the episode "Konets," Reddington, now terminally ill, prepares for his death and plans to have Liz kill him and inherit his empire, in exchange for a letter from her mother disclosing his identity.
 Liz ultimately hesitates, but is killed by one of Townsend’s surviving operatives before she can act, dying in Reddington’s arms.